SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_40deb162-6bb1-4635-9c99-5c2de7e1d340_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Cron Files Alteration"

+    Cron Files and Cron Directory alteration used by attacker for persistency or privilege escalation.

+    - **Effort:** advanced

 ??? abstract "Csrss Child Found"

     The csrss.exe process (csrss stands for Client / Server Runtime Subsystem) is a generic Windows process used to manage windows and Windows graphics.
 This process  should not create a child process or it is very rare.